Home | Podcast | Embracing unpredictability and physical process in immersive art with Georgie Friedman

 Prototyping and testing

-To develop Dissolution, Georgie built a full-size cardboard model in her studio.
-She projected video and sound into the space to test how scale, movement and material interacted.
-For her, prototyping wasn’t about miniatures or diagrams; it was about feeling how the space worked with the body.
+To develop Dissolution, Georgie built a cardboard scale model of the gallery in her studio.
+She projected video onto scale models of the sculptures, then lifesize test sculptures, to see how video and movement interacted on the forms.
+For her, prototyping wasn't about miniatures or diagrams; it was about feeling how the space worked with the body.

 Advice